Yoweri Museveni: Meet 81-Year-Old President Who Wants to Rule Uganda for 7th Term

 Once a vocal critic of African leaders overstaying their welcome, he oversaw constitutional changes in 2005 that removed presidential term limits and, in 2017, eliminated the age cap for presidential candidates—a move that sparked a chaotic parliamentary brawl.

-At 81, Museveni seeks another mandate in Uganda
+At 81, Museveni seeks another presidential mandate in Uganda

-Ugandan President Yoweri Museveni speaks to the media with Kenyan President William Ruto at the statehouse during his two-day state visit in Nairobi on May 16, 2024.
+Ugandan President Yoweri Museveni speaks to the media with Kenyan President William Ruto at the statehouse during his two-day state visit to Nairobi in 2024.
 Photo by SIMON MAINA

 Source: Getty Images